intellerce/controlanimate/README.md

 [Diffusers](https://github.com/huggingface/diffusers)
 [Video2Video](https://github.com/Filarius/video2video)

-The author would like to thank Kalin Ovtcharov (Extropolis Corp.) for invaluable feedback and suggestions.
+The authors would like to thank Kalin Ovtcharov (Extropolis Corp.) for invaluable feedback and suggestions.